Exact capacitated domination: on the computational complexity of uniqueness: Complexity of Uniqueness of -set

-We now assume that $X \cup Y$ is independent and $|N_G(y) \cap X| \geq 2$ for all $y \in Y$.
-We will prove that all \PDdecomps{} have the same $D$-set in $(G,\kappa)$ and we will do this by proving that $O^*(G,\kkk{})$ holds, which by Corollary~\ref{mainCOR} implies the desired result.
+We now assume that $X \cup Z$ is independent and $|N_G(y) \cap X| \geq 2$ for all $y \in Y$.
+We will prove that all \PDdecomps{} have the same $D$-set in $(G,\kappa)$ and we will do this by proving that $M^{**}(G,\kkk{})$ holds, which by Corollary~\ref{mainCOR} implies the desired result.

-Recall that $O^*(G,\kkk{})$ holds if for every set $\emptyset \not= W \subseteq Y$ we have $|L(W)|>|W|$ (as $Y^{\kkk{}>0}=Y$ and $W^{\kkk{}}=W$).
+Recall that $M^{**}(G,\kkk{})$ holds if for every set $\emptyset \not= W \subseteq Y$ we have $|L(W)|>|W|$ (as $Y^{\kkk{}>0}=Y$ and $W^{\kkk{}}=W$).
 Let $W$ be arbitrary such that $\emptyset \not= W \subseteq Y$.
 By the definition of $L(W),$ we have that $|L(W)| \geq |N(W) \cap X|$.
 As no vertex in $X$ has edges to more than one vertex in $Y$ (as $d_G(x)=1$) we have that $|N(W) \cap X| = \sum_{w \in W} |N(w) \cap X| \geq 2|W|$.
 Therefore, we have

-implying that $O^*(G,\kkk{})$ holds, as desired. \end{proof}
+implying that $M^{**}(G,\kkk{})$ holds, as desired. \end{proof}

 The following result is proved by reductions from $3$-SAT.
-This reduction is direct for the case of $k=2,$ where for an instance $I$ of $3$-SAT formula, we can construct a capacitated graph $(G,\kappa)$ such that $\kappa(x)=2$ for every vertex $x$ of $G$ and $(G,\kappa)$ at least two $D$-sets if and only if $I$ is satisfiable.
+This reduction is direct for the case of $k=2,$ where for an instance $I$ of $3$-SAT formula, we can construct a capacitated graph $(G,\kappa)$ such that $\kappa(x)=2$ for every vertex $x$ of $G$ and $(G,\kappa)$ contains at least two distinct $D$-sets if and only if $I$ is satisfiable.
 In the case of $k\ge 3,$ we first trivially reduce from $3$-SAT to {\sc $k$-out-of-$(k+2)$-SAT}, where a CNF formula $F$ has $k+2$ literals in every clause and $F$ is satisfied if and only if there is a truth assignment which satisfies at least $k$ literals in every clause.
 Then we reduce from {\sc $k$-out-of-$(k+2)$-SAT} to the complement of {\sc $D$-set Uniqueness}.
 While the main proof structure is similar in both cases, the constructions of $(G,\kappa)$ are different.
-The full proof can be found in Appendix.

 \begin{theorem} Let $k\ge 2$ be an integer. {\sc $D$-set Uniqueness} is {\sf co-NP}-complete for capacitated graphs $(G,\kappa)$ with $\kk{x}=k$ for all $x \in V(G)$. \end{theorem}